pnp/blog/content_to_be_cleaned/do-you-need-ngrok-to-develop-microsoft-teams-apps.md

 professionals, especially if they're managing a traditional corporate network that relies on a shared firewall or proxy server for security.
-While ngrok only provides access to the local computer where it's run, an insider \"bad actor\" could launch attacks from such a machine.
+While ngrok only provides access to the local computer where it's run, an insider "bad actor" could launch attacks from such a machine.
 For that reason, some IT departments block all access to ngrok.
 > Many colleagues have suggested other tunneling applications such
 > as [Azure